psychemedia/sin-eater-resources/src/_minor_skirmishes.md

 # Following the First Controversy

-In the months following the flurry of correspondence that constituted the first sin-eater controversy at the end of 1875 and start of 1876, the pages fell largely silent on the matter, although topics on folklore and various customs continued to be popular.
+In the months following the flurry of correspondence that constituted the first sin-eater controversy at the end of 1875 and start of 1876, the correspondence pages then largely fell silent on the matter.
+However, more general discussion of folklore and traditional customs continued to be popular, with the publication of several books on the subject and, in 1877, the launch of *The Folk-Lore Society*.

 ## Around and About